Norte Chico, Chile

-The Norte Chico region is one of five natural regions of continental Chile, as defined by the government agency CORFO in 1950.
+The Norte Chico (lit.
+Small North) region is one of five natural regions of continental Chile, as defined by the government agency CORFO in 1950.
 Its northern border is formed by the limit with the Far North, to the west lies the Pacific Ocean, to the east the Andes mountains and Argentina, and to the south the Zona Central natural region.
 Although from a strictly geographic point of view, this natural region corresponds to the Chilean territory between the rivers Copiapó and Aconcagua.
 Traditionally, the Norte Chico refers to the zone comprising the regions of Atacama and Coquimbo.
 This region was home to the Diaguita people.

 Geography

 The near north (Norte Chico) extends from the southern border of the Atacama Desert to about 32° south latitude, or just north of Santiago.
 It is a semiarid region whose central area receives an average of about 25 mm of rain during each of the four winter months, with trace amounts the rest of the year.
 The near north is also subject to droughts.
 The temperatures are moderate, with an average of 18.5 °C during the summer and about 12 °C during the winter at sea level.
 The winter rains and snowmelt from the Andes Mountains provide water to rivers in the Norte Chico region, even though the river flow varies with the seasons.
 The slopes of the Andes are precipitous, the general surface is rough, and in the north the higher ground and coast are still barren.